 When you finance a car purchase through a bank, NBFC, or dealership financing arm, you borrow a lump sum and repay it in equal monthly instalments over the agreed loan tenure.
 Each of these instalments is your EMI — Equated Monthly Instalment.

-Every EMI has two parts.
+Every car loan EMI has two parts.
 The first is the principal component, which reduces your outstanding loan balance.
 The second is the interest component, which is the lender's charge for providing you the funds.

 When your loan is fresh, most of each instalment is consumed by interest charges rather than reducing what you actually owe — the principal balance barely moves in those first few months.
 As the loan matures and the outstanding balance falls, more of each payment goes toward clearing the principal.
 This is standard loan amortisation and applies to every car loan regardless of the lender.
+Understanding this split is important because it tells you exactly when prepayment has the most impact — always earlier in the tenure rather than later.

 EMI Formula